-- 1. Refer to "Rib Ace-Belt Change and Adjustment" to remove the belt.
-This time, remove the arm mounting nuts, the long plate. - 2.
+- 1. Refer to "V-belt Change and Adjustment" to remove the belt.
+This time, remove the arm mounting nuts, the long plate and the two spacer washers. - 2.
 Use the parts removed in step one to remount the arm this time in the inverted position. - 3.
-Push the wheel shield and arm through loop of the Rib Ace-belt.
-Follow instructions to mount and tension the Rib Ace-belt. - 4.
+Push the wheel shield and arm through loop of the V-belt.
+Follow instructions to mount and tension the V-belt. - 4.
 Reinstall all parts previously removed, and tension the belt.